IntaeLall/kaboodle-test/README.md

-# Technical test for Kaboodle.
+# Technical test for Kaboodle

 ## Table of Contents